 - Rich data that accelerates search

-- Clear understating what is contained within a video file to reduce copyright risk
+- A clear understating of what is contained within a video file to reduce copyright risk

-- Increase accessibility with a single location in the cloud
+- Increased accessibility with a single location in the cloud

 Is video asset management the same as DAM?